-Greg Anderson is a Professor of History at Ohio State University.
-His teaching and research combines interests in historical thought and practice, contemporary critical theory, and the experiences of non-modern peoples.
-His recent work, such as The Realness of Things Past: Ancient Greece and Ontological History (2018), makes the case for an “ontological turn” in historical practice, arguing on ethical, philosophical, and historical grounds that we need to analyze every historical lifeworld on its own ontological terms, in effect as a world unto itself.
-This paradigm shift in historical practice has potentially far-reaching implications for how we think not only about the non-modern past but also about our modern present and our future.
-He is a graduate of the universities of Newcastle and London, and holds MA, MPhil, and PhD degrees in Classics from Yale University.
+Greg Anderson is Professor of History at Ohio State University.
+His teaching and research combine interests in historical thought and practice, contemporary critical theory, and the experiences of non-modern peoples.
+In his book The Realness of Things Past: Ancient Greece and Ontological History, he makes the case for a radical new paradigm of historical practice, one which recognizes that humans have lived in a pluriverse of many different worlds, not in a universe of just one.
+This paradigm shift has far-reaching implications for how we think about relations between humans and non-humans in all times and places, which he explores in his current book project Across the Pluriverse: Sustainable Worlds of the Past, Present, and Future.
+He holds a PhD in classics from Yale University.